testbench-cs-imbus/tbcs-api-robotframework-parser/README.md

 # Robot Framework Integration for TestBench CS
 ## Preconditions:
 Python (with pip) version 3 installed and running.
-Robot Framework Version 3.2.1 installed and running.
+Robot Framework Version 3.2.x installed and running.

-Note: This Wrapper will NOT work with older versions of Robot Framework that use the old API.
+Note: This Wrapper will NOT work with older versions of Robot Framework.
+Also newer versions of Robot Framework than 3.2.2 have not been tested.

 ## How to install: